Moving to Tiong Bahru

 What is a typical expat home or apartment like in Tiong Bahru?

 "A typical expat home or apartment in Tiong Bahru, is often a blend of modern and traditional design.
 These homes are usually located in pre-war, art deco style buildings that have been renovated to include modern amenities.
 The apartments are spacious, with high ceilings and large windows that let in plenty of natural light.
 The living rooms are often large and open, with enough space for a dining area.
 The kitchens are usually modern and well-equipped, with high-end appliances and plenty of storage space.
 The bedrooms are comfortable and cozy, often with built-in wardrobes.
 Many apartments also have balconies or terraces, offering views of the neighborhood's leafy streets.
 The buildings often have shared facilities like swimming pools, gyms, and barbecue areas.
-Despite being in a bustling city, the neighborhood has a laid-back, village-like atmosphere, with plenty of cafes, restaurants, and shops nearby," replied a member in Tiong Bahru.
+Despite being in a bustling city, the neighborhood has a laid-back, village-like atmosphere, with plenty of cafes, restaurants, and shops nearby," explained one expat living in Tiong Bahru, Singapore.

 What is the average cost of housing in Tiong Bahru?